 Kris is a graduate of the Berklee School of Music.
 He also studied with legendary Bebop pianist Barry Harris and holds a Master’s Degree in Music from the University of New Orleans.
 Since relocating to New Orleans in 2011 Kris has become one of the busiest pianists in the city, performing at the Bombay Club, NOSH, Allways Lounge, Steamboat Natchez and Kingfish among others.
 His favorite pianists run the gamut from Jelly Roll Morton to Bud Powell, and he is especially fond of the keyboard style of Kid Ory’s pianist Don Ewell.

 Alex Belhaj - guitar

-Alex is a native of Ann Arbor, Michigan, where he led his own Crescent City Quartet in addition to playing folk music, and with Blues and Klezmer groups.
+Alex is an accomplished guitarist who he led his own Crescent City Quartet in addition to playing folk music, and with Blues and Klezmer groups.
 He also played with the James Dapogny Quartet and the Cakewalkin’ Jass Band before moving to New Orleans.
 In the Crescent City he works frequently with Tim Laughlin, Duke Heitger, the Riverside Jazz Collective, and the Messy Cookers Jazz Band, to name a few.
 Alex is an outstanding interpreter of vintage Jazz guitar stylists like Johnny St. Cyr and Kid Ory’s longtime sideman Bud Scott.